BillJr99/Ursinus-CS173/_pages/Labs/Strings/lab-words.md

 Return `true` if the user has won the game by guessing all 5 letters in the correct position, and `false` otherwise.

+#### Hints about the Approach
+Consider writing a function `checkGuess` that accepts a `String` parameter representing your guess, and a `String` parameter representing the secret word.
+For each character, if they match, you can append that uppercase character to your result `String`.
+If they don't match, check if `secret.contains(guess.substring(i, i+1))`, which will tell you if the current guess letter exists within the secret word.
+Since you have already checked whether they match in the current position, you now know that the character is osmewhere in the secret word, but not in the correct position!
+Output a lowercase character here.
+Otherwise, you can putput an asterisk to indicate that the current guess letter isn't in the secret word.

 ### Step 3: Implementing the Program to Call these Functions
 In `main`, allow the user to guess up to 5 times, and let the user know if they've won the game by guessing all the letters (if they win prior to making 5 guesses, you can exit the loop and the program early!).